Egsagon/htv/README.md

 inside Literals so you can use static type hints to type them faster.
 The used types can be found inside the `htv/consts.py` file.

+In the context of fetching a video, there is actually a ton more of data sent from the server (*Keep in mind all of it isn't related to target video, some might be for the side suggestions, or to be used as search parameters*).
+You can view it using the `video.metadata` property.

 ## License

 This project is under the `GPLv3` license.
 See the `LICENSE` file.